keerthana777z/Trender_app/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ### Contact
-For any inquiries, please reach out to:
+For any inquiries, please reach out to us :
 - [Gayathri J](https://github.com/space-monkey22)
 - [Yeshaswi P](https://github.com/yp9435)
 - [A R Keerthana](https://github.com/keerthana777z)